crownstone/crownstone-sdk/wearables/README.md

 You can test this most easily by having a rule that reacts to presence and which controls the power for a light based on that presence.
 If you have a Nordic Semi development board you can inspect the logs (with non-release firmware and logs enabled).

 ## Recommendation

+Currently, each time an asset advertisement is seen by a crownstone, the crownstone will send a message over the mesh, which leads to congestion in the mesh.
+So for now, we recommend using assets that only advertise once a second, not using many assets, and not having many crownstones in a sphere.

 We have tested the following hardware: